theolivenbaum/resin/README.md

 # &#9084; Resin

-Resin is a document database with a search index representation of a vector space.
+Resin is a document database with a search index that represents a vector space.
-Spaces are built up from embeddings generated from document fields of your choice, persisted on disk as bitmaps, scannable in a streaming fashion.
+Having been built from embeddings generated from document fields of your choice, spaces are persisted on disk as bitmaps, scannable in a forward-only streaming fashion.

-If you have only embeddings, no documents, you might still find the APIs useful for when you want to build and scan indices that represent them.
+If you have only embeddings, no documents, you might still find some of the APIs useful for when you want to build and scan indices that represent them.

 Spaces are configured by implementing IModel or IStringModel.